 If your website has seen a sudden drop in traffic and rankings, you can thank Google’s algorithm that is frequently being updated and refined.
-For websites that violate Google’s guidelines and experience penalty, the ranking recovery can be an arduous journey but certainly attainable.
+For websites that violate Google’s guidelines and experience a penalty, the ranking recovery can be an arduous journey but certainly attainable.
 The two main penalties that websites can endure are either manual or algorithmic.
-Techwood Consulting has over a decade of tried and true experience in all types of penalties and how to successfully recover organic trust.
+Techwood Consulting has over a decade of tried and true experiences in all types of Google penalties and know how to successfully navigate post Google penalty recovery to regain organic trust.

 • Link schemes

 • Scraped content

 • Rich snippets markup abuse

 • Creating malicious pages (viruses, Trojans, badware, etc)